The Databases guided setup guides you through creating a server plan and adding a SQL database server.

 From the Access nodes list, select the access nodes to use for the managed instance.

+The operating system of the access node can be either Windows or Red Hat Enterprise Linux.
 You can add multiple access nodes to discover instances and databases.
 The Commvault software uses only the first proxy server in the list.

-Under Connection details, enter the following information:
+To specify the connection information for Azure SQL managed instance, under Connection details, enter the following information:

-In the Storage Connection String box, enter the string that you use to access data in the Azure storage account.
+In the Storage connection string box, enter the string that you use to access data in the Azure storage account.